virtualadrian/libosmium-manual/src/libosmium/input-and-output.md

 ------- -------            -------- ------------
-PBF     pbf_dense_nodes    true     Use DenseNodes (more space efficient) PBF     pbf_compression    gzip     Compress blocks using gzip (use "none" to disable) PBF     pbf_add_metadata   true     Add metadata (version, timestamp, etc. to objects) XML     xml_change_format  false    Set change format, can also be set by using `osc` instead of `osm` suffix XML     force_visible_flag false    Write out `visible` flag on each object, also set if `osh` instead of `osm` suffix used
+PBF     pbf_dense_nodes    true     Use DenseNodes (more space efficient) PBF     pbf_compression    gzip     Compress blocks using gzip (use "none" to disable) XML     xml_change_format  false    Set change format, can also be set by using `osc` instead of `osm` suffix XML     force_visible_flag false    Write out `visible` flag on each object, also set if `osh` instead of `osm` suffix used all     add_metadata       true     Add metadata (version, timestamp, etc. to objects)

 It is also possible to change the format after creating a File object using the accessor functions: